ReactBlr/animated-examples/README.md

 # Animated Examples

-In this example, I show you how to animate a simple header component while you scroll.
-Here, I also use a FlatList instead of a ScrollView because why not?
+In this example, along with the header animation, we also animate the scales and positions of the title and the image on scroll.